Gary Wilson (snooker player): 2013–14 season

-2014–15
+2014–15 season

 Wilson qualified for the 2014 Wuxi Classic, the opening ranking event of the season, where he lost 5–3 to Alan McManus in the first round.

 He couldn't regain his momentum from last year as he failed to progress beyond the last 64 stage of any tournament in the first half of the season.
 Wilson's breakthrough came in February at the Welsh Open, as he defeated Zhang Anda, John Astley and Joe Perry.
 He then knocked out Neil Robertson 4–2 to reach his first major quarter-final, stating afterwards that he had proven that he could handle the big occasions.
 Wilson took an early 2–1 lead against Ben Woollaston, but lost four frames in a row to be beaten 5–2.
 In the opening round of the Indian Open, Wilson was edged out 4–3 by Adam Duffy.

 At the China Open, Wilson eliminated Liang Wenbo 5–3, Ricky Walden 5–2 and Dechawat Poomjaeng 5–1 to play in his second ranking event quarter-final in under two months.
 Despite defeating Barry Hawkins 5–3, Wilson said that he was struggling with his game but hoped to find his form in the semi-finals against home favourite and reigning champion Ding Junhui.
 He fell 3–1 down, but moved 5–3 ahead with four breaks of 50 or above.
 Ding took the match into a deciding frame in which Wilson made a 72 to set up a meeting with reigning world champion Mark Selby in the final, in which Wilson was heavily beaten 10–2.
 Wilson said later that he didn't feel the occasion got to him, but simply missed the majority of chances that came his way and cued across the ball many times.
 His last match of the season was a 10–7 loss to Li Hang in the second round of World Championship qualifying.
 Wilson's successful year resulted in him increasing his ranking by 34 places in 12 months to end the season as 34th in the world.

-2015–16
+2015–16 season

 Wilson could not build on last year's exploits during the 2015–16 season.
 He lost in the qualifiers for the first three ranking events.
 He beat Martin O'Donnell 6–3 at the UK Championship, before being defeated 6–4 by Martin Gould in the second round.
 Wilson reached the same stage of the Welsh Open, but lost 4–1 to Liang Wenbo.
 He qualified for the China Open, but he was knocked out 5–3 by Stephen Maguire in the opening round.